Planet Fitness Smith Machine Bar Weight (We Actually Weighed It)

 Anyone trying this method should ensure that all added weight plates and clips have been removed from the bar before weighing for precise and accurate results.

-Another potential option for weighing the bar is with a rope: tie a rope around the centerpoint of the bare bar (without hooks or extra plates on) and then toss the other end of the rope over any elevated horizontal rail on the Smith machine or even another machine.
+Another potential option for weighing the bar is with a rope: tie a rope around the center point of the bare bar (without hooks or extra plates on) and then toss the other end of the rope over any elevated horizontal rail on the Smith machine or even another machine.
 One person can hold the tied bar up while someone else ties weight plates to the other (loose) end of the rope, adding more plates incrementally until the bar is perfectly balanced by the plates on the other side, with the rail serving as the fulcrum.

 The total weight of all plates added to the opposing end of the rope will be equal to the barbell weight.
 This will take some trial and error, but should be quite accurate once balance is achieved.